Performance Review Process

 Document specific insights from your monthly review:

-• WITH Market Pulse trades win 72% versus 38% for AGAINST, so trade only WITH
+- If WITH Market Pulse trades clearly outperform AGAINST trades, trade only WITH

-• Green and Yellow Market Pulse win 73% versus 32% for Orange and Red, so filter for early-stage trends only
+- If Green and Yellow Market Pulse outperform Orange and Red, filter for early-stage trends only

-Set concrete goals for next month: raise conviction threshold to 80 from current 75 across all Scanner presets, trade only WITH Market Pulse with zero AGAINST trades, focus exclusively on MSFT, AAPL, NVDA which show proven edge, use Daily Conservative model for 80%+ of trades.
+Set concrete goals for next month: raise conviction threshold to 80 from current 75 across all Scanner presets, trade only WITH Market Pulse with zero AGAINST trades, focus exclusively on the symbols that show proven edge in your data, use your best-performing model for the majority of trades.

 Next Steps: Implement Weekly VB Review